brandonhenning/g-doughnuts/practice/README.md

 # Static Site Deployment

-These instructions will lead you through how to deploy a full stack website with a client deployed on Firebase and a server on Heroku
+These instructions will lead you through how to deploy a full stack website with a client deployed on Firebase and a server on Heroku.

 ## 1. Client (Front-end) Instructions